Elizabeth II: Early life

 Elizabeth's sole sibling, Princess Margaret, was born in 1930.
-The two princesses were educated at home under the supervision of their mother and their governess, Marion Crawford.
+They were cared for by their nanny, Clara Knight, and educated at home under the supervision of their mother and their governess, Marion Crawford.
 Lessons concentrated on history, language, literature, and music.
 Crawford published a biography of Elizabeth and Margaret's childhood years titled The Little Princesses in 1950, much to the dismay of the royal family.
 The book describes Elizabeth's love of horses and dogs, her orderliness, and her attitude of responsibility.
 Others echoed such observations: Winston Churchill described Elizabeth when she was two as "a character.
 She has an air of authority and reflectiveness astonishing in an infant."
 Her cousin Margaret Rhodes described her as "a jolly little girl, but fundamentally sensible and well-behaved".
 Elizabeth's early life was spent primarily at the Yorks' residences at 145 Piccadilly (their town house in London) and Royal Lodge in Windsor.

 Heir presumptive

 During her grandfather's reign, Elizabeth was third in the line of succession to the British throne, behind her uncle Edward, Prince of Wales, and her father.
-Although her birth generated public interest, she was not expected to become queen, as Edward was still young and likely to marry and have children of his own, who would precede Elizabeth in the line of succession.
+Although her birth generated public interest, she was not expected to become queen, as Edward was still young and expected to marry and have children of his own, who would precede Elizabeth in the line of succession.
 When her grandfather died in 1936 and her uncle succeeded as Edward VIII, she became second in line to the throne, after her father.
 Later that year, Edward abdicated, after his proposed marriage to divorced American socialite Wallis Simpson provoked a constitutional crisis.
 Consequently, Elizabeth's father became king, taking the regnal name George VI.
 Since Elizabeth had no brothers, she became heir presumptive.
-If her parents had subsequently had a son, he would have been heir apparent and above her in the line of succession, which was determined by the male-preference primogeniture in effect at the time.
+If her parents had subsequently had a son, he would have been heir apparent and before her in the line of succession, which was determined by the male-preference primogeniture in effect at the time.

 Elizabeth received private tuition in constitutional history from Henry Marten, Vice-Provost of Eton College, and learned French from a succession of native-speaking governesses.
 A Girl Guides company, the 1st Buckingham Palace Company, was formed specifically so she could socialise with girls her age.
 Later, she was enrolled as a Sea Ranger.

 In 1939, Elizabeth's parents toured Canada and the United States.
 As in 1927, when they had toured Australia and New Zealand, Elizabeth remained in Britain since her father thought she was too young to undertake public tours.
 She "looked tearful" as her parents departed.
 They corresponded regularly, and she and her parents made the first royal transatlantic telephone call on 18 May.